Particle-hole asymmetric phases in doped twisted bilayer graphene: NUMERICAL RESULTS

 The size of the gap opened by the OP and VOP order parameters is controlled by the strength of $H_C$, $U_{11} \approx U_{22}$ which is much larger than $\text{max}\left[t^{30}(\bm k)\right]$.
 Therefore, switching-on of the next-nearest neighbor hoppings acts as weak perturbations, and does not qualitatively change the above conclusions.

 \textbf{Numerical results at filling $\boldsymbol{\nu=\pm2}$}.
-For the filling $\nu =+2$, the VP insulator, SP insulator, and IVC+VP metallic solutions are found (see Fig.~\ref{fig:p2}a,b,c), with small energy differences (around 0.5 meV) among them.
-The two insulating states have small band gaps around 3 meV.
-Among the three orders, the VP state turns out to have the lowest total energy and realizes an anomalous quantum Hall state, with the Chern number $|C|=2$ (by contrast, the SP insulating state is topologically trivial with $C=0$).
+For the filling $\nu =+2$, the VP insulator, SP insulator, inter-orbital IVC insulator, and IVC+VP metallic solutions are found (see Fig.~\ref{fig:p2}a,b,c,d), with small energy differences (around 0.5~meV) among them.
+The three insulating states have small band gaps around 3~meV.
+Among the four orders, the inter-orbital IVC state turns out to have the lowest total energy with $|C| = 0$.
+And VP state realizes an anomalous quantum Hall state, with the Chern number $|C|=2$ (by contrast, the SP insulating state is topologically trivial with $C=0$).

 At the filling $\nu=-2$, VP, SP, and OP ordered metallic states are obtained.
-Among the three states, the VP state has the lowest total energy, however all three states have very small energy differences within about 0.01 meV.
-As can be seen from the band structures displayed in Appendix~\ref{app: bandfig} (Fig.~\ref{fig:p2}d,e,f), all three states are semimetallic -- they are not fully gapped between the hole band centered at the $\Gamma$ point and the electron band minimum centered on the $\Gamma-M$ line.
+Among the three states, the VP state has the lowest total energy, however all three states have very small energy differences within about 0.01~meV.
+As can be seen from the band structures displayed in Appendix~\ref{app: bandfig} (Fig.~\ref{fig:p2}e,f,g), all three states are semimetallic -- they are not fully gapped between the hole band centered at the $\Gamma$ point and the electron band minimum centered on the $\Gamma-M$ line.

 This phenomenon shows that higher-lying (non-flat) bands participate in the formation of the order, which is the consequence of small band gaps around the central bands of our model, and the fragile topology of the system.
 Compared with the BM models, the 8-orbital model is away from the chiral limit and has smaller gaps.